vnrgh/MicroservicePlayground/README.md

 ## Overview

 This is a personal project designed to explore and learn microservices architecture using Spring Boot, Kafka, and PostgreSQL.
-The project simulates a basic order management system with multiple independent services communicating through REST APIs and Kafka messaging.
+The project simulates a basic registration system with multiple independent services communicating through REST APIs and Kafka messaging.

 ## Services